evilmartians/lefthook/docs/mdbook/usage/env.md

 ## ENV variables

+> ENV variables can be used to control lefthook behavior.
+Most of them have the alternative CLI or config options.

 ### `LEFTHOOK`

 Use `LEFTHOOK=0 git ...` or `LEFTHOOK=false git ...` to disable lefthook when running git commands.